IU-PR/Capstone_project/content/docs/Groups/JustOrgYou/Week_2.md

     In our project architecture, we plan to introduce this technique for a service, responsible for ML and master backend service (Python), which are the only 2 types of services, in our microservice-like architecture.
 2. **Asynchronous programming**
     By offloading time-consuming tasks to background processes or queues, we will improve the responsiveness of our system.
 Processing events asynchronosuly allows the main application on server to handle IO-bound requests quickly, comparing to thos in **synchronous programming**.
+3. **Modularity and Microservices**
+    We further enhance scalability, development, and maintenance by dividing our project's logic into modular components that are not dependent on each other: Rust todo library, AI's related service, master backend server, frontend client.
+    The microservices architecture enables independent development, deployment, reusability and scalability of specific components, ensuring fault isolation and better overall system performance.

 ### Security and Privacy